1. Department Teachers

 Department Signature Programmes:

-Historical Investigations (HI) and Geographical Investigations (GI)
+Historical Investigations (HI), Geographical Investigations (GI) and Issues Investigation (II)

 Objectives of the Programme: